Table Stream

 • 'TABLE_STREAM_MODE' = 'APPEND_ONLY|STANDARD': (Required) Choose one of the two values, APPEND_ONLY or STANDARD.

 • APPEND_ONLY records only the INSERT operations of the object.
 Update and delete operations are not recorded.
-For example, if 10 rows were initially inserted into the table and then 5 rows were deleted without moving the pointer, the Table Stream would still record 10 rows of operations.
+For example, if 10 rows were initially inserted into the table and then 5 rows were deleted without moving the offset, the Table Stream would still record 10 rows of operations.

 • STANDARD mode: In STANDARD mode, all DML changes to the source object can be tracked, including inserts, updates, and deletes (including table truncation).
 This row-level change is provided by joining and processing all delta data changes.
 The delta changes in the Table Stream refer to the data changes that occur between two transaction points.
 For example, if a row is inserted and then updated after the Table Stream's offset, the delta change is a new row.
 If a row is inserted and then deleted after the stream's offset, the delta change is no row.
 In other words, the delta change reflects the latest state of the source object, not the historical changes.